 Planning a new timber frame home is tough.
 It’s not always easy to find a timber frame floor plan that meets all of your needs.
 In fact, you may find a floor plan you like, but the architectural design is not quite what you were looking for or you really like the home style, but the floor plan doesn’t meet your family’s needs.
 Guess what?
 That’s Ok!
 At Davis Frame, we feature a sampling of timber frame floor plans on our website to furnish you with ideas.
 But we typically expect modifications.

-To help you find your perfect floor plan, we always suggest that you find a floor plan that has similarities to what you are envisioning.
-Also gather ideas on how you envision the exterior of your home to look like.
-Based on your ideas, we can easily create a custom plan unique to you.
-The beauty of a timber frame home is that they offer design flexibility inside and out.
-Discover the possibilities of one timber frame floor plan with three different architectural style options!
+To help you plan your perfect floor plan, we suggest that you start by picking a plan or two that is somewhat in line with what you were envisioning, and also gather ideas on what you want the exterior of your home to look like.
+And then, based on your inputs and ideas, we can easily create a custom plan unique to you.
+The beauty of a timber frame home is that it offers design flexibility inside and out.
+Check out the possibilities of one timber frame floor plan with three different architectural style options!

 If you would like to brainstorm about your new home project, call us today at 800.636.0993!